 Kathmandu Durbar Square.
 The place which has witnessed and received one king after the other as they sat and ruled over Nepal a long time ago, where new rulers were crowned while the steady beats of drums and trumpets filled the place.
 The regal Kathmandu Durbar Square is one of the three durbar squares in the country.
 Till date, the place remains the most remarkable legacy of Kathmandu's traditional architecture.
-The magnificent Durbar Square has often been referred to as the heart that houses all the traditions of the old town of Kathmandu and for a good reason.
 Even though the unfortunate earthquake of 2015 took its toll on the building and around half a dozen places within the premises collapsed, it has still retained its original glory.
-Three squares which are loosely connected make up the Durbar Square area.
+Three squares - A former elephant stable Basantapur square, main Durbar square on the west and another part of Durbar Square that houses the entrance to Hanuman Dhoka which are loosely connected make up the Durbar Square area.

 The Kathmandu Durbar Square used to be a ruling ground for the Malla Kings, who were the first monarchs to rule over Kathmandu after its independence.
 Later, it was favoured as a royal palace by Prithvi Narayan Shah, who had invaded the valley of Kathmandu as early as 1769.
 Following this, other subsequent Shah Kings, after succession, continued to rule over the country until 1896.
 Even though there is no written archival record which states the historical past of the Kathmandu Durbar Square, the construction of this palatial space has been attributed to the famed Sankharadev.
 It is believed that Ratna Malla, the first king of the independent city, had constructed the three-roofed Taleju Temple in the northern portion of the complex.
 The other temples within the premises that have been credited to him are the ones devoted to Kotilingeshwara, Jagannath, Mahendreswara, and Mahadev.
 At present, the Kathmandu Durbar Square still exhibits a wondrous, ancient atmosphere that spreads across five acres of flat land.
 With ponds encompassed by palaces, quadrangle courtyards, and temples housing antique paintings, the square complex is truly a gem in Nepal's bejewelled crown.